JudyZhang05/P1_MEDP280/README.md

 - List the key features of the project, including:
     - **Animations**: Describe the animations you implemented (e.g., CSS transitions, GSAP effects).
     - **Sound Effects**: Specify where sound effects are used and how they enhance the user experience.
+Music
     - **User-triggered Events**: Explain how users interact with the page (e.g., clicking, scrolling, hovering) and how the page responds.
     - **Responsive Design**: Explain how the design adapts to different devices (e.g., desktop, tablet, mobile).